Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 * Op_type_name：As mentioned above, op_type_name is the unique ID of op class.
 OneFlow queries and confirms op class by op_type_name, and then instantiates the op.
 The relationship between op class and op is similar to the relationship between class and object.

-* Op：Logical operators contain information of input and output shapes for mapping and reasoning.
-But do not contain logic for processing the data.
+* Op：Logical operators contain information of input and output shapes for mapping and reasoning, but do not contain logic for processing the data.

 * Kernel：When a logical op running,  the processing logic will affect by physical device and data type.
 The specific processing logic is done by the kernel.
 Generally op has a one-to-many relationship with the kernel and we need to register the kernel for all the physical devices and data types that op supports.